shashanksreddy/RHYX_M21-45-ESP32-Camera-Web-Server/readme.md

 A simple, lightweight video streaming web server for the AI-Thinker ESP32-CAM module.
 This project creates a standalone web page that streams MJPEG video directly from the ESP32.

+📸 Hardware Compatibility

+This code is specifically tested and verified for:

+Board: Generic ESP32-CAM (AI-Thinker Model)

+Camera Module: Rhynx M21-45 (OV2640 2MP)

+Note: This is the version often identified by the "Rhynx M21-45" text printed on the black camera ribbon cable.

+While designed for the Rhynx M21-45, this code should also work with standard OV2640 camera modules commonly found on AI-Thinker boards.

 Features

 Instant Streaming: MJPEG video stream accessible via web browser.